riganti/dotvvm-samples-aws-webforms/tutorials/03-migrate-master-page.md

     ![Figure 03-03 Confirm the window to create a viewmodel](figures/03-03.png)

 ## Converting ASP.NET Web Forms master page syntax to DotVVM

+In this section, we will take the original Web Forms pages from the `Pages` folder and we will create their equivalents in the `Views` and `ViewModels` folder using the DotVVM.

+All pages in the `Pages` folder should remain unchanged - we will remove them in the later stages of the migration.

 1. Open the [ASPX to DotVVM converter](https://www.dotvvm.com/webforms/convert) and paste the source code of the `Altairis.VtipBaze.WebCore/Pages/Site.Master` in the text box.